 The total C-PVC shield coverage kills microphonic interference, making for a super-quiet guitar cable.
 The frequency response seems pretty even, the tone transparent.

 Here is another favorite, no doubt because the likes of Slash and Zakk Wylde are fans of Monster’s Pro Studio series, but also because these are some of the best guitar cables for build quality.
 The 24k gold contacts and construction of the signature Monster turbine plugs are a little OTT with the bling, but there’s no denying these are durable cables.

 They are also very well shielded.
 Monster’s multi-twist construction tightly twists the positive and negative conductors within the cable to help with noise-cancelling, citing Bell Labs as using similar tech.
 But let’s assume your amp is in the same state as you, these still do the business.

 Time Correct windings are used to minimize the skin effect, where bass frequencies can be fractionally delayed by the magnetic field at the heart of the conductor.

 Best guitar cables: Buying advice

-Buying the best guitar cable for you can be a confusing business when there’s no shortage of vague information out there.
-Often the cable’s full specs aren't even available online.
-There are a few things to keep in mind when buying your next guitar cable...
+Buying the best guitar cable for you can be a confusing business when there’s no shortage of vague information out there, plus a pretty huge choice from multiple brands.
+Often the cable’s full specs aren't even available to view online, so how do you know what you’re buying?
+With this in mind, there are a few things to keep in mind when buying your next guitar cable…

 We’ll reiterate this: avoid super-budget cables.
-The $9.99 cheapo cable will no doubt fail you quickly, or introduce all kinds of horrible extra noise.
-Conversely, spend as much as you can, but a great cable need not cost hundreds of dollars.
-And it shouldn’t.
+The $9.99 cheapo cable might seem appealing when budget is tight, but believe us when we say it will fail you quickly, or introduce all kinds of horrible extra noise that will make your tone less than palatable.
+Conversely, do spend as much as you can, but remember that a great cable need not cost hundreds of dollars.
+And it really shouldn’t.